dgalifi/checkout/README.md

 # Payment Gateway for Checkout.com

-The Payment Getaway is an API that allows merchant to make payments and retrieve details of processed ones.
+The Payment Getaway is an API that allows merchants to make payments and retrieve details of processed ones.
 The API relies on an Acquiring Bank to process the payment.
 The Acquiring Bank behaviour has been mocked using an implementation of IBankService assuming that would have an async method called ProcessPaymentAsync.
 The implementation can easily be swapped with a real service which would make http calls to a real Acquiring Bank API.

 ## Authentication
 Merchants who want to Make and Get Payments need to be authenticated.
 Authentication is achieved by using JWT tokens issued by the AuthController.
-In order to get a token the merchants need to make a GET request to http://localhost:5000/auth/GetToken and retrieve the token in the response body.
+In order to get a token merchants need to make a GET request to "GetToken" method and retrieve the token from the response body.
 The payments/make and payments/get methods will only respond if the Merchant is authenticated by adding the header

 Authorization: Bearer {_token-retrieved-from-the-reponse-body_}

 ### GetToken
 GET http://localhost:5000/auth/gettoken
-Action to get an Auhtorisation token
+Action to get an Authorisation token
-The "GetToken" method should check the credentials provided by the merchant and SignIn only if they are valid but that's been omitted for simplicity and demo purposes so the method will always return a valid token
+The "GetToken" method should check the credentials provided by the merchant and SignIn only if they are valid but that's been omitted for simplicity and demo purposes, so the method will always return a valid token

 ### Make Payment
 POST http://localhost:5000/payments